 By Jane Hermansen

-Again, there were 10 other breakout sessions that I wasn’t able to attend, but “man on the street” reviews were positive.
+There were 10 additional concurrent breakout sessions that I wasn’t able to attend, but my peers seem equally excited about the knowledge they gained.